GoldfarbLab/Nanopore-Leading-Ribosome/README.md

 ### All RNA Pipeline

 This generates a reference transcriptome using SQANTI.
 It uses both the total RNA and nanopore ribosomal profiling reads to construct it.
+Afterwards, the standard domain hidden markov models are applied to each transcript to get perfectly aligned domains.

 1) align
 2) align_concat